ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 following 4\*(N-1) bytes are offsets, each a uint32, and the last 4\*N bytes in the header are tags.

-The offsets array is considered to have a not explicitly encoded value of 0 as its zeroth entry.
+The offsets array is considered to have an implicitly encoded value of 0 as its zeroth entry.
 Its members refer to the positions of the tag values in the message values section.
 All offsets are multiples of four.

 The members of the offsets and tags arrays, as well as the message